colinator/zerialize/CMAKEHOWTO.md

 Notes
 - Zerialize is header‑only; linking against the target propagates include paths and compile definitions for enabled features.
 - When using your own dependency targets, ensure they are visible before calling `add_subdirectory(zerialize)` so zerialize can reuse them.
-- If all protocols are disabled, zerialize builds a minimal interface target; your code should `#ifdef` on the compile definitions accordingly.
+- If you disable all optional protocols, `Zer` remains available; your code can `#ifdef` on the compile definitions accordingly.
 - C++ modules are offered using CMake 3.28 and later.
 This requires a build generator that supports modules, such as Ninja.